Meth Relapse – Everything One Should Know About Ice Relapse

 They should respect whatever steps they have made.
 Also, they should not have unrealistic expectations for themselves.
 This way, it might lead to disappointment in how far they have come so far.

 Recognize that a stress filled situation is what can lead to Meth relapse.
-When you are under that stress, your mind will take you back to that calm feeling that Meth gave you.
-Also, you might see that the temptation is there.
+While being under the stress, the mind will take user back to that false euphoric feeling that Meth gave.
+Also, user might feel the temptation.

-There are other ways that you can find to help to keep you from that Meth relapse.
-Deep breathing is one way, walking, journaling, even stroking a pet can help.
+There are other ways that users can find to help to keep themselves from that Meth relapse.
+Meditation and spiritual practices is one way, walking, hiking, even playing with a pet can help.
 Getting to a calm state of being is the goal.
-Therefore, find out what alternative works best to get you there.
+Therefore, find out what alternative works the best.
 Then, follow through on that activity.

 Recovery is going to be difficult.
 Meth relapse may be probable, but it’s not mandatory.
-If you do have a relapse, gather your thoughts, figure out what the trigger was, learn from it and start again.
+If relapse had happened, gather the thoughts, figure out what the trigger was, learn from it and start again.
+Believe in yourself!